ericmanlol/dotfiles-old/README.md

 Todo:
 - make a dependency list for quick install (include a scripted generated list of any external file deps, as I forgot to install autopep8 on my laptop and spent an hour thinking that life no longer made sense when I couldn't autopep8 after doing a pull on mobile :3)
-- integrate the ever elusive sortable taglist by scope to vim [50% done - 11/27/2013]
 - emacs bash key bindings (ctrl+right arrow | ctrl + left arrow) I believe were overwritten by my adventures in urxvt perl extension land.
 - copy/paste works fine but I'd like to have a right click menu dammit.
     - look for/research urxvt right click menu or make one myself. or look into xclip.
-- added my theme to my fork of ohmyzsh [100% done as of 11-27-2013]
-- (contingent) emacs around x-mas time, i hope.
+- (contingent) emacs around spring break time, didn't get a chance during x-mas.
 - drop in some of my irssi configs
-- (11-27-2013) increase tmux-irssi love. [via hotkey settings to auto-resize screen space for nicklist fifo]
+- increase tmux-irssi love. [via hotkey settings to auto-resize screen space for nicklist fifo]
-- (11-27-2013) resolve conflicted keybindings for quick vim buffer switches/transitions and awesome/wm layout bindings
+- resolve conflicted keybindings for quick vim buffer switches/transitions and awesome/wm layout bindings
-- (11-27-2013) add in my scripts for bootstrapping system-level(userland) things the way I want them.
+- add in my scripts for bootstrapping system-level(userland) things the way I want them.
-- (12-25-2013) add dev branch for unstable changes / experimentation.
+- add dev branch for unstable changes / experimentation.

 Terminal right now is urxvtd with each new spawned terminal attaching to the backgrounded daemon.